PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 As originally intended by Kerckhoffs, the principle only applies to symmetric encryption schemes.
 A more general version of the principle, however, also applies to all other modern-day types of cryptographic schemes: Any cryptographic scheme’s design must not be required to be secret in order for it to be secure; the secrecy can only extend to some strings(s) of information, typically a private key.

-Kerckhoffs’ principle is central to modern cryptography for four reasons.<sup>[2](#footnote2)</sup> First, there are only a limited number of cryptographic schemes for particular types of applications.
+Kerckhoffs’ principle is central to modern cryptography for four reasons.
+[2] First, there are only a limited number of cryptographic schemes for particular types of applications.
 For instance, most modern symmetric encryption applications use the Rijndael cipher.
 So your secrecy regarding a scheme’s design is just very limited.
 There is, however, much more flexibility in keeping some private key for the Rijndael cipher secret.

 Second, it is easier to replace some string of information than an entire cryptographic scheme.
 Suppose that the employees of a company all have the same encryption software, and that every two employees have a private key to communicate confidentially.
 Key compromises are a hassle in this scenario, but at least the company could keep the software with such security breaches.
 If the company were relying on the secrecy of the scheme, then any breach of that secrecy would require replacing all the software.